Reading: Applied Part 2. Specification Defect Diagnostics

 priority: 10

-Then lock the disputed point with a schema.
-This is needed so the model does not return to hidden agreement through a neighboring step.
-In JSON Schema, require an auto-escalation channel for P0 when the owner is unavailable, and simultaneously keep a mandatory audit trail.
-Thus you define not only "what to do," but also "what cannot be considered successful completion":
+Then pin the disputed place down with a schema.
+This is needed so that the model does not return to hidden coordination via a neighboring step.
+In JSON Schema, require an auto-escalation channel for P0 when the owner is unavailable and, at the same time, keep the mandatory audit trail.
+This way you specify not only "what to do", but also "what cannot count as a successful completion":

 {